AYUMI PAUL

 Find more information about the film here —>

-New works of the archive of stitched moments in time:
+New works of stitched moments in time:

 27.12.
 539 BCE – Babylon